 However, a crossroad in the history of the Syro-Malabar community in Cork took place on 12th August 2006.
 On that day Fr.
 Mathew Arackaparambil and Fr.
 Thankachen Paul Najallieth, the chaplains of Indian community in Dublin Archdiocese, celebrated Holy Mass at St. Joseph Church Wilton, SMA in Syro-Malabar Rite in Malayalam, and constituted the first official church committee.
 This committee included 12 members, representing various areas of Co Cork.

 The formation of the committee helped us to organise our activities and to make them more effective.
 As a result, Mr. James Zachariah made special efforts in organizing the Sunday-school catechism for our children, and Mr. John Panicker helped us to get the data base of the members of our community.

-Having felt the urgent need of a Chaplain for the Indian community in Cork, we officially requested Most Rev. Bishop John Buckley, Bishop of Cork and Ross, and Bishop Most Rev. Gregory Krotembrel, Bishop of Rajkot & in-Charge of the migrants in Europe, to appoint a chaplain for us.
+Having felt the urgent need of a Chaplain for the Syro-Malabar community in Cork, we officially requested Most Rev. Bishop John Buckley, Bishop of Cork and Ross, and Bishop Most Rev. Gregory Krotembrel, Bishop of Rajkot & in-Charge of the migrants in Europe, to appoint a chaplain for us.
 Thus, in November 2007, we were rewarded with the appointment of a full-time priest in-charge, Fr.
 Johnson Chalissery from Kerala.
 We extend our sincere gratitude to everyone who has helped us in making our hope a reality within a very short time.
 We are indebted to most Rev. John Buckley and Mar Gregory Krotembrel for their constant support and encouragement towards our community.